In Memoriam

 Photo By Bill Peters/The Denver Post via Getty Images

-Hare was a faculty leader in the SF State strike.
-Although the strike succeeded in many ways, his contract was not renewed by SF State after spring 1969.
-He left academia and founded The Black Scholar: A Journal of Black Studies and Research.
-He later became a clinical psychologist, working in community health programs, hospitals and private practice.
+He was fired by SF State President Samuel Hiyakawa in 1969, in a famous and public struggle between the two.
+He never held an administrative/academic post, nor a tenured or tenure track position.
+He founded The Black Scholar: A Journal of Black Studies and Research.
+He became a clinical psychologist, working in community health care programs, hospitals and in private practice.

 After serving in the U.S. Army, Henry Niebolt (B.A., ’57) earned a degree in English and a California teaching credential.
 In addition to his long career as an educator, he was a musician.
 He was principal tuba player for the Golden Gate Park Band for 61 years, played with traveling shows like the Ringling Bros. circus and was a symphonic musician with the Marin Symphony, San Francisco Opera and more.